 About the Newsletters

-The Volleyball Tour News Updates will be sent the first of each month starting January 2020.
-The purpose of this publication is to inform, you enlighten you, and hopefully to put some humor into the preparation of your trip.
-There will be time when we will request additional information from you, please respond in a timely manner, i.e. the airline MAY want your middle name, or your Birth-date, in order to process your tickets.
+The Volleyball Tour News Updates will be sent the first of each month starting January.
+The purpose of this publication is to inform you; enlighten you; and hopefully to put some humor into the preparation of your trip.
+There will be times when we will request additional information from you, please respond in a timely manner, i.e., the airline may want your middle name, or your Birthdate, in order to process your tickets.
 Any delay may jeopardize your / our enjoyment of the tour.

 The stories about previous tours and experiences, are meant to inform and entertain.

 The stories that are told here are in fact TRUE... “only the names have been changed to protect the innocent” (or guilty).
-The stories are also one of the ways that I use to help explain my point Example -- Rather than saying “please limit your luggage to only one piece (excluding your athletic bag, and a carry-on).
+The stories are also one of the ways that I use to help explain the reason that we have some rules for the tour.
+Rather than saying “please limit your luggage to only one piece (excluding your athletic bag, and a carry-on).
 I will give you a few examples of WHY you need to limit your luggage, AND what has happened to former travelers who felt the rules were meant for someone else.